 Introduced as a weight-loss supplement in 2003, Lipozene uses a natural ingredient, which is a good decision.
 You can purchase the product on the official website and retail stores like Amazon, though it only has a 2.4 customer rating.
 We do like the money-back guarantee and the favorable BBB rating, but read on…

 Side Effects – “Left You Feeling Bad?”

 The first issue that came up time and again dealt with Lipozene side effects.
 “Supplements containing water-soluble fiber could lead to you feeling fuller, longer,” says our Research Editor.
 “The trouble comes when that ingredient starts causing stomach issues, among others.”

 “When I say that was some bad pain it was some bad pain.
-Pain to the point that I started vomiting and passed out for a couple of seconds,” said one consumer.
+Pain to the point that I started feeling nauseous,” said one consumer.